 Putting the Discus into their new home:

-If they are not close at all, you will need to acclimatise the discus to your discus aquarium slowly.
+If they are not close at all, you will need to acclimatize the discus to your discus aquarium slowly.
 If the conditions are relatively equal, then the process is much easier.

 Once the pH level and the temperature are the same in the bucket as they are in the aquarium, you can now move the discus to their new home.
 If you are a beginner, you will want to move the discus by utilizing a net that you can purchase at any aquarium supply store.

-Once the discus are safely in the aquarium, turn off the tank lights, make sure the cover is secured, and let your new discus have some time to adjust to their new home.
+Once the discus is safely in the aquarium, turn off the tank lights, make sure the cover is secured, and let your new discus have some time to adjust to their new home.